X (Twitter) – Connection & settings

 You can add at least 1 or multiple Methods for complex Flows (a maximum of 255 Methods).

-• On the Flow builder screen, click on the plus button (+) next to the Trigger icon.
+• On the Flow builder, select the (+) plus button next the Trigger button.

 Add Wiresk Tools to your Flow